Happern/EventMapping/Notes.md

 - I don't know yet what distance radius is covered by each request
 - If we use this API we need to include a reference to it.
 - If we are going to use Air Pollution Data from OpenWeatherMap (see below) we might consider getting weather data from there as well.

+- more details:
+	- alerts returned in the forecast request, could be useful?

 ## Air Pollution Data ##
 - Example: [http://aqicn.org/map/turkey/#@g/41.0632/29.0178/12z](http://aqicn.org/map/turkey/#@g/41.0632/29.0178/12z)